 Dr. Mara grew up in the Rogue Valley where she played soccer, explored the orchards on horseback, took art lessons and began developing her skills caring for animals.
 She graduated with a BS in Biology from Pacific University in 2007.
 She earned her Doctor of Veterinary Medicine (DVM) from Oregon State University in 2011.
 While attending veterinary school, Dr. Mara was involved with the Integrative Veterinary Medicine Club.
 This is where she initially explored alternative therapies including veterinary acupuncture.
 Since she began practicing small animal medicine and surgery, several clients showed an interest in veterinary acupuncture.
 Curious about exploring current alternative treatment approaches to pain management, Dr. Mara investigated options for learning veterinary acupuncture.
 In 2016, Dr. Mara completed her coursework for veterinary acupuncture at the Chi Institute (www.tcvm.com).
 As a Certified Veterinary Acupuncturist, she is trained to treat birds, cats, cows, dogs, horses, and more.
+Dr. Mara completed her Food Therapy training in the fall of 2019.
+She recently submitted her Food Therapy case study for review to be a Certified Food Therapist.
 Her furry family includes two orange cats, Avogadro and Wyatt, as well as her black English lab, Dash.
 Dr. Mara looks forward to meeting you and your furry family.

 Rotating Fun Facts: